David Pastrňák: Uprise to stardom, Run to the Stanley Cup Final, "Perfection line" era (2016–2023)

-Continued individual success, team struggles (2023–present)
+Continued individual success, team struggles (2023–2026)

 Pastrňák looked to continue his offensive production from the previous year in the 2023–24 season, and he did just that.
-In the Bruins opening game against the Chicago Blackhawks, Pastrňák scored two goals to lead the Bruins to a 3-1 victory.
+In the Bruins opening game against the Chicago Blackhawks, Pastrňák scored two goals to lead the Bruins to a 3–1 victory.
 Pastrňák continued throughout the year with consistent offensive production, reaching multiple milestones in the process.
 On 20 January 2024, Pastrňák scored his 30th goal of the season against the rival Montreal Canadiens, which was his seventh career 30-goal season, tying him with Johnny Bucyk for most in Bruins history.
 On 4 April, Pastrňák scored the 60th game-winning goal of his career against the Carolina Hurricanes, tying him with Ray Bourque for the fifth most in Bruins history.
 Pastrňák was also named to his second consecutive All-Star Game, where he was drafted by Team McDavid.
 He would score two goals and an assist in the semifinal against Bruins teammate Jeremy Swayman and Team MacKinnon.
 Pastrňák was scoreless in the championship game, which saw Team McDavid win 5–0.
 Pastrňák finished the 2023–24 season with 47 goals, 63 assists and 110 points in all 82 contests played.
 Pastrňák, like most star players, was expected to elevate his game come playoffs, but even with two goals and two assists throughout the first six games of the Bruins first-round matchup with the Toronto Maple Leafs, many expected Pastrňák to contribute more.
 After a game 6 loss that saw the Leafs force a decisive game 7, Bruins head coach Jim Montgomery called out Pastrňák, saying that he "needs to step up."
 Pastrňák responded by scoring the series-winning goal in overtime in game 7, and advancing the Bruins to the second round of the 2024 playoffs and a rematch with the Panthers, where they would lose in six games.